Michael-McD/IoTHub/readme.md

-# Garage Door Opener Project - CSharp
+# Garage Door Opener IoT Hub Project - CSharp

 This is an IoT Project using a Raspberry Pi 3, and an Azure WebApp communicating via an Azure IoT Hub.